Certificate & Diploma Herbal Medicine Courses NZ

 No two practitioners of natural medicine are ever the same.
 Likewise, it is understood that each student will have their own unique path to becoming a good herbalist.

-Individual mentoring is a vital part of the Diploma courses and students will be directed towards further learning assignments in the areas that have been identified as needing more work.
+Individual mentoring is a vital part of the Diploma courses and, as the journey progresses, students will be directed towards further learning assignments in the areas that they and we identify as needing more attention.